ropensci/opencage/README.md

 To use the package, you will also need an API key.
 For this register at <https://geocoder.opencagedata.com/pricing>.
 The free API key provides up to 2,500 calls a day.
 It is recommended you save your API key as an environment variable.
 See <https://stat545-ubc.github.io/bit003_api-key-env-var.html>

+Both functions of the package will conveniently look for your API key using Sys.getenv("OPENCAGE\_KEY") so if your API key is an environment variable called "OPENCAGE\_KEY" you don't need to input it.

 Geocoding
 =========